mapsam/yolo.js/README.md

 yolo.js
 =======

 You only live once.
 Egg your pages with funz.
-Play with them [here](http://www.mapsam.com/mugs/yolo/)
+Play with them [here](http://www.mapsam.com/mugs/yolo/).
+Some of the eggs are jQuery dependent.
+The rest are st8 vanilla.

 In the `<head>` of your document add the following:
 ```html